Clinical Placement B1

 Results released date

-• Demonstrate advanced knowledge of clinical disorders, and use this knowledge to prepare and deliver evidence-based treatment plans.
+- Use advanced knowledge of mental disorders to prepare and deliver evidence-based treatment plans

-• Demonstrate the application and evaluation of a range of therapeutic modalities and interventions, including case management, individual therapy, family therapy, and/or group interventions.
+- Apply and evaluate a range of therapeutic modalities and interventions, including case management, individual therapy, and/or group interventions

-• Develop an understanding of the principles and practice of interprofessional learning by participating in case conferences, team meetings, making appropriate referrals to other allied health professionals, and relevant professional development within the context of a multidiscipinary team.
+- Apply the principles and practice of interprofessional learning by participating in case conferences, team meetings, making appropriate referrals to other allied health professionals, and relevant professional development within the context of a multidisciplinary team.

 Teaching methods